Updated December 12, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Key Takeaways:

 - Industry Dynamics: The grain and agriculture industry along with feed mills, play a pivotal role in global food production and supply.
-However, this multifaceted sector also harbors an often-overlooked hazard: combustible grain dust, and grain dust explosions, derived from the processing and handling of grains and agricultural materials like wheat, corn, barley, and rice.
+However, this multifaceted sector also harbors an often-overlooked dust hazard: combustible grain dust, and grain dust explosions, derived from the processing and handling of grains and agricultural materials like wheat, corn, barley, and rice.

 Understanding the Combustible Dust Hazards in the Grain and Agricultural Industries

 The grain and agriculture industry stands as an indispensable cornerstone of our global economy, providing sustenance to populations worldwide and serving as a linchpin for various industries.
 The Occupational Safety and Health Administration, (OSHA), identifies Grain as a Combustible Dust.
 Fine particles generated during various stages of grain and agricultural processing, and feed mills, such as mixing, drying, and transporting, constitute the primary source of combustible dust in these facilities.
 This multifaceted sector encompasses the cultivation, harvesting, processing, and distribution of grains, cereals, oilseeds, flours, and other agricultural commodities.
 It not only fuels the food supply chain but also contributes significantly to biofuels, animal feed, and various industrial products.
-However, within this industrious domain lies a hidden safety and health risk—a potential hazard that has garnered increased attention over the years: combustible dust, and how grain dust explosions occur.
+However, within this industrious domain lies a hidden safety and health risk—a potential hazard that has garnered increased attention over the years: combustible dust suspended in air as dust clouds, and how grain dust explosions occur.
 According to Oklahoma State University Extension, OSHA regulations for grain elevators require that grain dust not exceed a 1/8-inch depth within 35 feet of a bucket elevator.
 Keeping grain dust depths at less than 1/8-inch deep on any working floor of an elevator generally would not keep that facility below the MEC.
 The MEC concentration of 0.05 ounces per cubic foot, 50 grams per cubic meter, is more than three times the OSHA standard for worker exposure 15 grams per cubic meter.

-The fine, granular composition of these materials facilitates the dispersion and suspension of grain dust particles, increasing the likelihood of their interaction with ignition sources such as electrical equipment, friction, sparks, or even static electricity.
+The fine, granular composition of these materials facilitates the dispersion and suspension of grain dust particles, as dust clouds, suspended in air, increasing the likelihood of their interaction with ignition sources such as electrical equipment, friction, sparks, or even static electricity.
 As grains are processed and handled—whether through milling, grinding, conveying, or storage—a considerable amount of grain dust is produced, along with airborne dust clouds.
-This dust, when allowed to accumulate, creates an environment ripe for grain dust explosions.
-Factors like particle size, concentration in the air, and the presence of oxygen contribute to the combustibility of this dust, emphasizing the critical need for dust control, and stringent safety protocols and preventive measures, from a possible grain dust explosion.
+This combustible material and dust, when allowed to accumulate, creates an environment ripe for grain dust explosions.
+Factors like particle size concentration in the air, and the presence of oxygen concentration contribute to the combustibility of this dust, emphasizing the critical need for dust control, and stringent safety protocols and preventive measures, from a possible grain dust explosion.
 In addition, the control of grain dust emissions is required by the U.S. Clean Air Act of 1990 and the Oklahoma Clean Air Act of 1991.
-Mitigation of dust explosions, can be enforced and requires dust safety training.
-The four basic elements must be present for a grain dust explosion to occur: fuel, oxygen, confinement, and an ignition source.
+Mitigation of explosions, can be enforced and requires dust safety training.
+Any fire needs three elements.
+These elements are known as the “fire triangle”: 1.
+Fuel to burn 2.
+Oxygen 3.
+Ignition source.
+The four basic elements must be present for a grain dust explosion to occur are fuel, oxygen, confinement, and an ignition source.
+Confinement is the final element creating what is known as the dust explosion Pentagon.

 - Oxygen: normal oxygen levels and a continuous air supply